Moreplavec64/ctf-writeups/l3ak-2025/rev/flagdle/writeup.md

 }
 ```

-After seeing this i made a educated guess that this creates a deep copy of the Game structure, that was before parsed with the type of `protoreflect.ProtoMessage`, and now is copied into a new structure of type `FlagdleGame`, which is also returned from this method.
+Based on this, I deduced that the code performs a deep copy of the Game structure that was initially parsed as a `protoreflect.ProtoMessage`, converting it into a new structure of type `FlagdleGame`.
 The `FlagdleGame` struct is not the same as the `Game` struct, so I always referenced the NewGame method to link back to the original `Game` struct.
 There were some optimalizations that called offsets in the method `runtime.duffcopy` which lead to the pointers being shifted and the offsets not really match the use.
 I decided to ignore this and not try to map the fields of the `FlagdleGame` and just vibeguess it when I see its use.

-### flagdle/(*flagdle.FlagdleGame).Play
+### flagdle/flagdle.(*FlagdleGame).Play

-After the game is selected and parsed, the `Play` method is called on the `FlagdleGame` struct.
+After the game is selected and parsed, the `Play` method is called on the `FlagdleGame` struct:
 ```c
   v21 = flagdle_flagdle__ptr_FlagdleGame_Play(GAME, 0);
 ```